At the back end of 2020, Hobart released their first multi-process welder – the Multi-Handler 200.

 The “run-in” feature slows the wire feed speed when you pull the trigger until an arc is formed.
 It is a simple concept to keep the excess wire out of the way at the start of a weld.
 This makes starting a weld “smoother” and keeps that initial spatter down.

 Then as you weld, the Quick Drive roller delivers wire to your weld puddle in a reliable, smooth manner.

-It should also be noted, the Quick Drive system has been on the market for a while.
+It should also be noted; the Quick Drive system has been on the market for a while.
 It earned a good reputation with fewer instances of birdnesting and other problems that can plague MIG welders.
-If you do a lot of MIG welding, it is a good feature to have feeding your wire.
+If you do a lot of MIG welding, it is a good feature to feed your wire.

 For those who need to move around, this unit weighs just under 39 pounds.
 Hobart also includes a handle on top that folds out of the way when not in use.
 Plus, it runs on 120 or 240 volts.
-So, you can easily bring it to the work and use the outlets that are available.
+So, you can easily bring it to work and use the available outlets.

 The housing would not be considered tiny.
 But it is still compact enough to load up and take to the job if needed.

 If you want to use it on a cart, the rubber feet on the bottom let it sit on the shelf securely.
 You can roll it around your shop with the rest of your welding equipment should you need to do that, too.